rauchy/one-secret/README.md

 ### Setting a new secret

-To add a new secret, simply call the `one_secret:set` task:
+To set a new secret, simply call the `one_secret:set` task:

     $ rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4